 No. Required courses are sequenced such that you cannot accelerate when you receive your MSW.

 * Where are your classes held?

 Classes utilizing on-site instructors are taught at Scott Community College, 500 Belmont Rd. in Bettendorf, IA.
-We increasingly use Internet and World Wide Web resources and tools to enhance our teaching.
 More courses are “blended,” involving a mix of in-person and online sessions (in real-time or asynchronously).
 Some courses, particularly electives, are available completely online.
 MSW students experience a blend of in-person and online approaches, allowing for both one-on-one contact with instructors and linkage to other University of Iowa School of Social Work program sites and professors, including those in Des Moines, Iowa City, and Sioux City.

 * When are your classes held?